lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **3rd Party Emotes** (JSON & HTML only): Also download emotes from the specified 3rd party providers and save them inside the chat.
 If the streamer is not registered on a given provider then it is skipped.

-**Connections**: The amount of download threads to be dispatched.
+**Download Threads**: The amount of parallel download threads to be dispatched.
 On some internet connections, Twitch servers may refuse using more than 1 chat download thread.

 **Download**: Starts the download job.
 If instead you open the dropdown, you can send it to the [Task Queue](#task-queue) with the *Enqueue* option.
 The current download settings will be used in both scenarios.